stlpublicradio/weather-newsrooms-nicar25/README.md

 To get this working, you need to do a few key things:

-### Change which script we're using
+### Change the warnings script we're using

-We need to use `warnings-slack.js` for our operation instead of `warnings.js`.
-It includes the code for sending Slack messages.
+We need to use a slightly more sophisticated warnings script called `warnings-slack.js` instead of `warnings.js`.
+The new one includes code for sending Slack messages.

 We'll adjust our `make all` command to make this change.

+- Be sure you're in your **Codespaces tab**.
-In line 4 of your Makefile, where you see `all:`, replace `warnings` with `slack`
+- On line 4 of your Makefile, where you see `all:`, replace `warnings` with `slack`

 It should look like this when you are done: